 I am proud to have served as a Past President with the Board of Directors of the Ontario Expressive Arts Therapy Association.

-As an expressive arts therapist, I am:
+Statement of Values: As a somatic expressive arts therapist, I value:

--trauma-informed: I have walked with survivors of trauma and complex trauma throughout my career.
-As we work together, I will take the time you need to build trust and a safe-enough space through listening, sensitivity, and offering abundant choice at all times (including the choice to say no).
-I believe you are the expert of your experience and that my role is to be a collaborative and empowering ally who supports you to enact your boundaries and needs.
+healing-centred care: I have walked with survivors of trauma and complex trauma throughout my career.
+As we work together, I will take the time you need to co-create a safe-enough space through listening, sensitivity, and offering abundant choice at all times (including the choice to say no).
+I believe my role is to be a collaborative and empowering ally who supports you to enact your boundaries and needs.

--embodied: I believe fully in our embodied potential for healing trauma and accessing vitality and ease, especially when we compassionately give our body the space and time it needs to settle.
-As we explore arts-based practices together, I will support you to listen more to the wisdom of your sensory experience, believing this is abundantly important for easing trauma and accessing openings for safety, pleasure, and connection.
+embodiment: I believe fully in our embodied potential for healing trauma and accessing vitality and ease, especially when we compassionately give our body the space and time it needs to settle.
+As we explore arts-based practices together, I will support you to listen more to the wisdom of your sensory experience, believing this is abundantly important for easing trauma responses and accessing openings for safety, pleasure, and connection.